 - Update firmware - Check that your router has the most up-to-date firmware installed.
 Old firmware can mean slower internet speed.

 When it comes to the internet, faster is always better

 If you’re experiencing internet speed issues or you’re unhappy with the service you currently get, please note that with Virgin Media you get:

-- Uninterrupted streaming of your favourite movies and TV shows with seamless gaming
+- Streaming of your favourite movies and TV shows with seamless gaming

-- Hubs made to handle our ultrafast broadband speeds and get WiFi right to where you need it
+- Our Hub is made to handle our ultrafast broadband speeds and get WiFi right to where you need it

-- Our QuickStart self-install box if your home is Virgin Media ready.
+- Our QuickStart self-installation box if your home is Virgin Media-ready